 The employer will see better attendance, safer working practices, fewer accidents and incidents to process, and are less likely to have a legal claim made against them in court.

 The immediate benefit to the person being moved should be an improvement in the quality of their care.
 Most dependent individuals will appreciate being moved more safely and comfortably in a hoist.
 Others could be encouraged to be more independent with their mobility, and will benefit both physically and mentally, reducing the side effects associated with reduced mobility and contribute towards physical rehabilitation programmes.Back to question ↑

 Do you ALWAYS need at least two staff to operate a hoist?
 Is this a legal requirment?

-You do not necessarily always need two (or more) staff to operate a patient hoist safely unless your own organisation's health and safety and/or manual handling policy specifies this and of course some do.
+You do not necessarily always need two (or more) staff to operate a patient hoist safely UNLESS your own organisation's health and safety and/or manual handling policy specifies this and of course many do.

 UK workplace legislation does not make it a requirement to always operate a patient hoist with two members of staff.
 Legislation specifies this decision should be made by the risk assessor following a thorough assessment of all the key hazards and then detailed their findings in the individual client's assessment and/or care plan documentation.

 Of course many elderly and frail clients in particular would need two or more staff to assist them during a hoisting transfer as this remains a complex handling activity with a significant risk of high level harm should it go wrong.